sm-projects/sm-shell/README.md

 5. Only builtins are: cd, help, exit.

 ### TO DO
-1. Provide custom configuration options
+1. Provide custom configuration options for prompts, set environment variables
-2. Extend built-in shell commands (pipes, find etc)
+2. Extend built-in shell commands (pipes, history, re-direct, find etc)
-3. Provide themes
+3. Redirect STDIN and STDOUT for the new processes by using < and >
+4. Place commands in the background with an & at the end of the command line
+5. Repeat a previously issued command by typing !number

 [](https://brennan.io/2016/11/14/kernel-dev-ep3/)